 However, most startups have more than one lead magnet with different value propositions so they can maximize their lead generation.

-Another example of a website lead magnet are quizzes by Lead Quizzes.
-Their service allows users to create custom quizzes that can help potential customers and website visitors test their knowledge on a subject.
+Another example of a lead magnet are quizzes by Lead Quizzes.
+Their service allows you to create custom quizzes to test visitors’ knowledge on a subject.

 At the end of the quiz, users are asked to enter their email address to get additional resources pertinent to the quiz or perhaps a free guide.
 This type of lead magnet mirrors a content upgrade, which you will learn more about in #6 of this post.